Rutherford County, Tennessee juvenile arrest and incarceration scandal: Outcomes

 In June, 2021, Rutherford County settled with plaintiffs in a class action, by agreeing to payments up to $11 million, with individual payouts estimated at around $1,000 per wrongful arrest, and about $5,000 per unlawful detention—though, again, the county, "denies any wrongdoing in any of the lawsuits filed against it."
 However—though an estimated 1,450 potential claimants were believed to be eligible—within a month of the October 29, 2021 deadline for filing a claim, only a fraction had been contacted, and only 200 had filed claims.
 The settlement amount was amended to $5.1 million in December 2021.
-The settlement was subsequently denied by the county's insurer, Lloyd's of London, which wrote that the county was aware of its illegal juvenile detention practices prior to its coverage by the insurer, but "concealed or misrepresented material facts" to obtain the policy, effectively voiding the insurance policy; the county filed a federal lawsuit against the insurer, in December 2022, claiming the policy as valid.
+The settlement was subsequently denied by the county's insurer, Lloyd's of London, which wrote that the county was aware of its illegal juvenile detention practices prior to its coverage by the insurer, but "concealed or misrepresented material facts" to obtain the policy, effectively voiding the insurance policy.
+The county filed a federal lawsuit against the insurer in December 2022, claiming the policy as valid.

-Despite various complaints being filed, to various entities, the child-arrest-and-incarceration practices of Rutherford County continued (as of early October 2021).
+Despite various complaints being filed to various entities, the child-arrest-and-incarceration practices of Rutherford County continued (as of early October 2021).

-However, following the October 8, 2021 publication of the ProPublica / Nashville Public Radio investigation, various state legislators have called for investigations and reform, and the "concerned" Tennessee governor's office called for "appropriate judicial authorities [to] issue a full review."
+However, following the October 8, 2021 publication of the ProPublica / Nashville Public Radio investigation, various state legislators called for investigations and reform, and the "concerned" Tennessee governor's office called for "appropriate judicial authorities [to] issue a full review."